Bestmart721/novitai.github.io/contents/career/graduate-scheme.md

 ---
 title: "Graduate Scheme"
-description: "We are looking for Engineers to take part in our **Graduate Scheme**.
+description: "We are looking for Engineers to take part in our Graduate Scheme.
 Start your career in machine learning by building your own edge AI device with its supporting ecosystem aided by our team.
 The programme involves on-site attendance (ODTU Teknokent, Ankara) and requires an existing right to reside and work in Turkey."
 date: 2021-12-22
 background: '/img/posts/05.jpg'
 ---